Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 A resurfaced clip of "Larry King Live" from 1993 appears to include the mother of Tara Reade -- who has accused Joe Biden of past sexual assault while in the Senate -- alluding to “problems” her daughter faced while working as a staffer for the then-U.S. senator from Delaware.

 But rather than CNN's team of investigative reporters, it was the Media Research Center’s NewsBusters, a conservative group that seeks to expose liberal bias, that exhumed the footage from its own vault.
+NewsBusters found the clip after The Intercept first reported on a transcript of the Larry King interview.

+"I’m wondering what a staffer would do besides go to the press in Washington?" the caller begins.
+"My daughter has just left there, after working for a prominent senator, and could not get through with her problems at all, and the only thing she could have done was go to the press, and she chose not to do it out of respect for him."

 CNN would not cover the clip until the following afternoon, well after most other media organizations.